pasteur90/opengl-tutorial-zig/README.md

 Reimplement the examples of opengl-tutorial in Zig

 ## License
-All files with the extension ".zig" is licensed under the BSD 2-clause license.
+All files with the extension ".zig" are licensed under the BSD 2-clause license.